 It is not necessarily reason for separate trial that there is a mix of reverse onus and normal onus counts: McLean.

 The provision (and its predecessor) addresses a former practice (e.g. Hoch v R HCA 50, (1988) 165 CLR 292; De Jesus v R HCA 65, (1986) 61 ALJR 1) whereby severance was almost automatically granted: R v TJB 4 VR 621; GBF v R VSCA 135; R v GAE VSCA 18, (2000) 1 VR 198; R v KRA VSCA 157, 2 VR 708.
-Where the evidence on one count is inadmissible upon another, if there is a reason due to the prejudice to the accused in sexual offences, coupled with a doubt about misuse of the evidence, separate trials are to be ordered where sought.
+Where the evidence on one count is inadmissible upon another, if there is a reason due to the prejudice to the accused in sexual crimes, coupled with a doubt about misuse of the evidence, separate trials are to be ordered where sought.

 > Separate jury trials of one accused from another